YUJ0E/YUJ0E.github.io/content/authors/admin/_index.md

 ## About Me

 I am currently pursuing a Master's degree (by Research) in Mechanical Engineering at the National University of Singapore, with a strong focus on Robotics, Multi-Agent Systems, and Deep Reinforcement Learning.
-I am passionate about broadening my horizons, both academically and culturally, and I am actively seeking PhD opportunities that will not only further expand my work but also allow me to explore different parts of the world, engage with diverse perspectives, and collaborate with global experts.😊
+I am passionate about broadening my horizons, both academically and culturally and actively seeking PhD opportunities.😊